How to Make Silver Color Paint at Home?

 When working with small amounts to get the right mixture, add a little metallic tint and judge the results.
 If it is what you want, you can later mix larger amounts in the same relative portions to recreate the results.

-One issue with the metallic powder is that without protection, you may breathe some of it into your lungs, which may cause some health issues.
 So, always wear a dust mask when working with metallic powder, and do so in a well-ventilated room or outside.
 That way, you can minimize the danger that the powder presents.

 The Bottom Line